CheVeraId/domainauth-spec/draft-narea-domainauth.md

 The ASN.1 structures reference standard types from other specifications:

-- Certificate is defined in X.509 (RFC 5280).
+- Certificate is defined in {{X.509}}.
-- ContentInfo is defined in CMS (RFC 5652).
+- ContentInfo is defined in {{CMS}}.

 All implementations MUST strictly adhere to these schemas.
-Any deviation in structure or encoding may result in verification failures.

-# OID Registry

-The following Object Identifiers (OIDs) are defined for use in the DomainAuth protocol:

-1. **DomainAuth Base OID:**
-   - `1.3.6.1.4.1.58708.1` (iso.org.dod.internet.private.enterprise.relaycorp.domainauth).
-2. **Protocol OIDs:**
-   - `1.3.6.1.4.1.58708.1.0`: Signature Metadata Attribute.
-   - `1.3.6.1.4.1.58708.1.2`: Member Attribution Attribute.
-3. **Service OIDs:**
-   - `1.3.6.1.4.1.58708.1.1`: Test Service.

-Third-party services implementing DomainAuth MUST register and use their own OIDs under their own arcs.
-The DomainAuth OID arc (`1.3.6.1.4.1.58708.1`) is reserved exclusively for official services and protocol components under the DomainAuth project umbrella.

-OID registration procedures:

-1. OIDs under the DomainAuth base OID are managed by the DomainAuth maintainers and reserved for official DomainAuth project purposes.
-2. Third parties MUST NOT use OIDs under the DomainAuth arc for their services.
-3. Third parties without their own OID arc SHOULD obtain one from their national registration authority or through IANA's Private Enterprise Number (PEN) registry.
-4. Once allocated, OIDs are never reassigned to different services.

-Services SHOULD use versioning in their OID structure to manage protocol evolution.
-Major, incompatible changes SHOULD use a new OID, whilst minor, backward-compatible changes MAY use the same OID.

 # Implementation Guidance